 - Difficult backseat access (coupes)

-Either way, the 2010 Honda Accord performs well and still has some of the most powerful, refined engines in its class.
+Whether you choose the sedan or coupe, four-cylinder or V-6, the 2011 Honda offers satisfying overall performance and is among the better-handling vehicles in this class.
+In any case, the Accord has some of the most powerful, refined engines in its class.
 Both of the 2.4-liter fours are smooth operators, but the EX sedan (and all four-cylinder Coupes) have 190 horsepower instead of 177 hp; you can sense the added pep in passing, though both feel about the same from a standing start.
 The preferred engine for hauling lots of people or cargo is the V-6.
-In the Accord, it makes 271 hp and incorporates Variable Cylinder Management (VCM), which helps improve fuel economy.
+In the Accord it makes 271 hp and incorporates Variable Cylinder Management (VCM), which helps improve fuel economy.
 Simply put, it's a refined engine that gives the Accord a luxurious feel.
-Overall, the four delivers up to 21 mpg city, 31 mpg highway, and the V-6 at 2 mpg less with both.
-In the Coupe, ratings are 22/31 mpg for the four and 19/28 mpg with the V-6.
+While these models aren't sprung to feel like sports cars, their suspension strikes a nice balance between handling and comfort.
+Strong brakes and good body control round out a package.